1903 New Zealand rugby union tour of Australia

-The 1903 New Zealand tour rugby to Australia was the fourth tour by the New Zealand national team to Australia.
-Nine matches were played against regional and district sides along with one test match between the two national sides, the first played by New Zealand in their history.
+The 1903 New Zealand tour rugby to Australia, also known as the first Trans-Tasman test, was the fourth tour by the New Zealand national team to Australia, and marked the first international test match played between the two national teams.

-On 11 July, New Zealand played a preliminary match v. the Wellington Rugby Football Union at Athletic Park, won by the local team by 14–5.
+A warm-up match was played against Wellington before nine matches were played against Australian regional and district sides along with one test match between the two national sides.